examplist/webpack/devserver.md

 Please install 'webpack-dev-server' as a dev dependency.

-Also, please install 'html-webpack-plugin' as a dev dependency.
-This is needed because actual bundling does not occur.
-So, to check with HTML files, we need make instant HTML file that will be on the dev server.

-If you are not familiar with plugins, please check plugin folder.

 ## Example

 ### Settings

+Please install 'html-webpack-plugin' as a dev dependency.
+This is needed because actual bundling does not occur.
+So, to check whether it works, we need make an instant HTML file using a template HTML file.
+And the instant HTML file will be on the server.

 |the configuration file|